KyleSheldonClark/pathfinding_visualizer/README.md

   - Start with a grid full of walls.
   - Choose a random cell.
     - Mark cell as part of the maze.
-    - add all neighbours of the cell to the walls to check list.
+    - Add all neighbours of the cell to the walls to check list.
   - While there are walls in the list.
     - Pick a random wall from the list.
       - If only one of the cells the wall divides is visited:
         - Make the wall a passage and mark the unvisited cell as part of the maze.
-        - add all neighbours of the cell to the walls to check list.
+        - Add all neighbours of the cell to the walls to check list.
       - Remove the wall from the walls to check list.

 ### Randomized Depth-First Search (Iterative Implementation)